The Market at Hasbrouck House

 Artisans and small business owners will come together to share their collective enthusiasm about their passion projects with you.
 The events will foster positive energy by piquing curiosity and enriching minds.
 Along with a curated group of vendors, there will be multiple workshops hosted each weekend.
 We aim to ignite the senses and instill inspiration that lingers for days to come.
 All are welcome!

-September's Vendors Include: Bohemian Groove on the Move, Captain Blankenship, Cordwood Handmade, Hudson Workshop, Intiearth, Nadine Medina, Ohayo, Prizes for Arla Vintage, Salt & Still, The Ardent Forager, The Village Common and Wishbone Letterpress.
+September's Vendors Include: Bohemian Groove on the Move, Captain Blankenship, Carthaigh Coffee, Cordwood Handmade, Fahari Bazaar, Freckles & Honey, Hudson Workshop, Intiearth, Karu, Mountain Honey, Nadine Medina, Ohayo, Prizes for Arla Vintage, Salt & Still, Some Things Take Time, The Ardent Forager, The Village Common, Wishbone Letterpress and Woodstock Healing Arts.

 $145/pp. Please note that workshop size is limited to ensure an exceptional experience.
 Advance ticket purchase recommended; tickets will be available onsite on a first-come, first-serve basis to fill any remaining spots.